umap-project/umap/docs/administration.md

 - you may also want to resize image with option `-resize 24x`
 - this solution is not optimal, generated png are blurry.

-This will convert the svg to png and rename them from *-15.svg to *-24.png
+This will convert the svg to png and rename them from `*-15.svg` to `*-24.png`

-Now we will import pictograms.
-Note pictograms names must ends with -24.png
+Now we will import icons.
+Note: icons names must end with `-24.png`

 `umap import_pictograms --attribution "Maki Icons by Mapbox" icons`